Marking-Time/2lorem/README.md

 # 2lorem
 ### This repo contains code I used to practice.
 Its primary goal was to make lorem ipsum translatable into english.
+The .py files accept input from the command line and do the conversion.

 **Status**
 - Code runs and yields expected results for: